hashworks-code/littlebrahma.v2/_practice/serviceDesign.md

          content: We design and co-create prototype for multiple channels to deliver a seamless customer experience.
     - list:
          title: Atomic design principles
-         content: We break down design into fundamental building blocks which helps in creating simple and minimalistic interfaces.
+         content: We break down design into fundamental building blocks to achieve simple and consistant design across touchpoints
     - list:
          title: Data Driven Design
-         content: We love data as its the language in which the user communicates.
-We do greater analysis and derive business goals through it.
+         content: We love data as its provides context and direction to the user.
+Our designs are derived based on complete data analysis

 ourdifferenciate: We work very closely with the business stakeholders to identify and define the core business issues.
-Our tech-driven design operations workflow and data driven design blend efficiency and helps driving values to your business.
+Our data driven design approach and tech-driven DesignOps blends efficiently to help drive value to your business.
 ---